wagtail/wagtail/docs/topics/search/searching.md

 [<Book: Great Expectations>, <Book: The Great Gatsby>]
 ```

-You can also pass a QuerySet into the `search` method which allows you to add filters to your search results:
+You can also pass a QuerySet into the `search` method, which allows you to add filters to your search results:

 ```python
 >>> from myapp.models import Book